Edenpartners/EdenChain-Docs/source/env-javascript_122782094.rst

             -  .. rubric:: Network settings
                   :name: InstallSDK&DevelopmentforJavascript-Networksettings

-            Set up the network of the Edenchain to connect through the SDK.
+            Set up the network of the EdenChain to connect through the SDK.
 There are currently three networks.
 You have to set up a network to test, which is always the first thing you need to do when using the SDK.